Werner Heisenberg: Autobiography and death

-Heisenberg's son, Martin Heisenberg, became a neurobiologist at the University of Würzburg, while his son Jochen Heisenberg became a physics professor at the University of New Hampshire.

 In his late sixties, Heisenberg penned his autobiography for the mass market.
 In 1969 the book was published in Germany, in early 1971 it was published in English and in the years thereafter in a string of other languages.
-Heisenberg had initiated the project in 1966, when his public lectures increasingly turned to the subjects of philosophy and religion.
-Heisenberg had sent the manuscript for a textbook on the unified field theory to the Hirzel Verlag and John Wiley & Sons for publication.
+Heisenberg initiated the project in 1966, when his public lectures increasingly turned to the subjects of philosophy and religion.
+Heisenberg had sent the manuscript for a textbook on the unified field theory to Hirzel Verlag and John Wiley & Sons for publication.
 This manuscript, he wrote to one of his publishers, was the preparatory work for his autobiography.
 He structured his autobiography in themes, covering: 1) The goal of exact science, 2) The problematic of language in atomic physics, 3) Abstraction in mathematics and science, 4) The divisibility of matter or Kant's antinomy, 5) The basic symmetry and its substantiation, and 6) Science and religion.

 Heisenberg wrote his memoirs as a chain of conversations, covering the course of his life.
 The book became a popular success, but was regarded as troublesome by historians of science.
 In the preface Heisenberg wrote that he had abridged historical events, to make them more concise.
-At the time of publication it was reviewed by Paul Forman in the journal Science with the comment "Now here is a memoir in the form of rationally reconstructed dialogue.
+At the time of publication, it was reviewed by Paul Forman in the journal Science with the comment "Now here is a memoir in the form of rationally reconstructed dialogue.
 And the dialogue as Galileo well knew, is itself a most insidious literary device: lively, entertaining, and especially suited for insinuating opinions while yet evading responsibility for them."
 Few scientific memoirs had been published, but Konrad Lorenz and Adolf Portmann had penned popular books that conveyed scholarship to a wide audience.
 Heisenberg worked on his autobiography and published it with the Piper Verlag in Munich.
-Heisenberg initially proposed the title Gespräche im Umkreis der Atomphysik (Conversations on atomic physics).
-The autobiography was published eventually under the title Der Teil und das Ganze (The part and the whole).
+Heisenberg initially proposed the title Gespräche im Umkreis der Atomphysik (Conversations on Atomic Physics).
+The autobiography was published eventually under the title Der Teil und das Ganze (The Part and the Whole).
 The 1971 English translation was published under the title Physics and Beyond: Encounters and Conversations.

 Heisenberg died of kidney cancer at his home, on 1 February 1976.
 The next evening, his colleagues and friends walked in remembrance from the Institute of Physics to his home, lit a candle and placed it in front of his door.
 Heisenberg is buried in Munich Waldfriedhof.

-In 1980 his widow, Elisabeth Heisenberg, published The Political Life of an Apolitical Person (de, Das politische Leben eines Unpolitischen).
-In it she characterized Heisenberg as "first and foremost, a spontaneous person, thereafter a brilliant scientist, next a highly talented artist, and only in the fourth place, from a sense of duty, homo politicus."
+In 1980 his widow, Elisabeth Heisenberg, published Das politische Leben eines Unpolitischen (The Political Life of an Apolitical Person), in which she characterized Heisenberg as "first and foremost, a spontaneous person, thereafter a brilliant scientist, next a highly talented artist, and only in the fourth place, from a sense of duty, homo politicus".